csci430-os/vscode-remote-devcontainer/README.md

 <br />
 <br />

-- If you downloaded the repository as a `zip` folder, extract it to the desired location and open the folder in the VS Code
+- If you downloaded the repository as a `zip` folder, extract it to the desired location and open the folder in the VSCode
 <br />
 <br />